 I signed up to take the exam at home since my home office easily meets OnVUE’s requirements.
-The proctoring process went well enough, but I’m not sure if I will take another remote test.
+The proctoring process went well enough, but I’m unsure if I will take another remote test.

-The exam had roughly 115 questions and I finished in about an hour.
-I tried to keep a project manager hat on the whole exam and answer in that perspective.
+The exam had roughly 115 questions, and I finished in about an hour.
+I tried to keep a project manager hat on during the whole exam and answer from that perspective.
 One of the more difficult tasks came with remembering the exact order of documentation (inputs vs. outputs).

-There were a small handful of scrum and Agile questions that gave me pause.
+A small handful of scrum and Agile questions gave me pause.
 I should probably know more about these topics, but I just haven’t had a need to learn them in depth yet.

 I took this Project+ beta exam for fun since there wasn’t much to lose.
 I got a chance to learn a little more about project management and a chance to be certified for $63 total (the public beta for $50 and the $13 Udemy course).

 Even if I fail the exam, I lose a week of study time and $63.
 Not too bad.

 So, did I pass?
 I’m not sure.
 I felt good enough, but the outcome could go either way.
 The beta exams do not display a score at the end, so I’ll have to wait until October.

 I liked the content of Project+.
 I think it could be a helpful exam for entry level project managers, business folks, and those in IT who want to step up their game.